sheepymeh/womanium-qai-2024/README.md

 #### Task 5

-We combine a pretrained ResNet-50 model with the Quanvolutional Neural Network from Task 3 sequentially.
+We combine a randomly initialized ResNet-18 model with the Quanvolutional Neural Network from Task 3 sequentially.
 We also implemented simple image augmentations and dataset balancing to minimize overfitting.

 ### Project Presentation Deck: